di-freda/Lynx-tournament-scoring-system/README.md

 # Lynx-tournament-scoring-system
-A project to make a tournamanent scoring system for a school sports event.
+A project to make a tournament scoring system for a school sports event.
 It is a guided project made with C#.